 Why Blue Light Glasses Are Buzzing

-Blue light glasses are everywhere—people can’t stop chatting about them.
-Screens rule our lives, and these specs promise relief from that constant digital glow.
-So, what’s blue light, and why’s it a big deal?
-Let’s break it down—how it hits us and why these glasses matter.
+Blue light glasses are everywhere right now.
+People can’t stop talking about them.
+Screens run our lives, and these specs promise some relief from all that digital glare.
+So, what’s blue light, and why does it matter?
+Let’s break down how it affects us and why these glasses are worth it.

 Screens and Blue Light Overload